Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 ### Security

-Beifong doesn't include an authentication layer yet.
+PodcastAgent doesn't include an authentication layer yet.
 Authentication will be added in the next version.

 ## Cloud Options

-### Beifong Cloud Features
+### PodcastAgent Cloud Features
 Coming Soon!

-✅ Cloud version of Beifong
+✅ Cloud version of PodcastAgent

 ✅ More social media connectors